Astronomer Copernicus, or Conversations with God

-Astronomer Copernicus, or Conversations with God (Astronom Kopernik, czyli rozmowa z Bogiem) is a painting by the Polish artist Jan Matejko completed in 1873, in the collection of the Jagiellonian University, Kraków.
+Astronomer Copernicus, or Conversations with God (Astronom Kopernik, czyli rozmowa z Bogiem) is a painting by the Polish artist Jan Matejko completed in 1873, in the collection of the Jagiellonian University, in Kraków.
 It depicts Nicolaus Copernicus observing the heavens from a balcony in a tower with the cathedral in Frombork in the background.
 The canvas was purchased from a private owner by public subscription in Poland and hangs in the aula (Great Hall) of the Collegium Novum of the university.
-Matejko produced this 1872 artwork as part of a series of paintings intended to capture and represent key moments in the history of Poland to inspire the public.
+Matejko produced the painting as part of a series of paintings intended to capture and represent key moments in the history of Poland to inspire the public.

 History

 Matejko began work on this painting in 1871 in preparation for the 400th anniversary of Copernicus's birth.
 He used research materials available in the Jagiellonian University, and made several preparatory pencil drawings and two oil sketches, prior to executing the painting.
 He began work on the canvas in the summer of 1872 in the cramped conditions of his old apartment in Kraków.
 This he recorded in an parodic self-portrait.
 The definitive work was completed in a new studio in early 1873.

 In the event the organizers of Copernicus' quadricentennial anniversary in Kraków were indifferent to Matejko's endeavours, and did not plan to exhibit his painting during the official festivities.
 Meanwhile, the town council of Toruń, Copernicus' home town then under German rule, approached Matejko with a view to purchasing it.
 He however refused their offer, possibly out of national pride, and opted instead to organize his own exhibition in Kraków.
 He was able to exhibit the picture in February 1873, in the Wielopolski Palace, then the Kraków City Council building.
 Profits from the event were donated to charity.
 The painting had a mixed reception.
 Later that year it was shown in Vienna.
 In March the inhabitants of Kraków decided to buy the painting and raised the necessary 12,000 zlotys, and donated it to the Jagiellonian University.
 It has been on public display in the university's Collegium Novum ever since.

 As of May 2021 the painting has been loaned by the Jagiellonian University authorities for a period of four months to London's National Gallery for a temporary exhibition and is the first work by any Polish artist to be exhibited there.